Nevada Personal Injury Laws and Settlements

 The law of product liability in Nevada seeks to hold manufacturers, distributors, suppliers, retailers, and related parties liable for harm to consumers or users caused by products they manufacture or sell.
 Nevada product liability law generally follows the basic theories of liability set forth in the Restatement of Torts:

-Manufacturing defects: A defective condition caused by some issue during the manufacturing process that makes the product harmful
+Manufacturing defects: A defective condition caused by an issue during the manufacturing process that makes the product harmful

 Design defects: A defective design occurs when the product is manufactured correctly, but its intended design is somehow harmful, often due to a hidden hazard.